clarkezone/rive-windows/prototype/README.md

 - Create a project with empty window using modern techniques, no glfw
 - Rebuild path_fiddle stripping all non-windows code and leveraging native windowing
 - Figure out how to pick up the libs from the Rive build system
+- Ensure swapchain binding
+- Use visual hosting, not HWND binding
 Outcome: standalone project added to this repo

 ## 0.2 Minimal Rive DLL